horpeazy/react-projects/README.md

 # React Projects

 The projects in this repository demonstrates how the various react hooks can be used in building sophisticated front end applications.
 Each of the projects is hosted on netlify and the url is in the corresponding repo.
-Instructions on how to run them locally can be found in the README section of each repository
+Instructions on how to run them locally can be found in the README section of each repository.

 ## Projects
 All of the following folders are projects to demonstrate the concepts: